 The small to medium business environment continues to face the threat of cyber-security daily.
 The Stay Smart Small Business guide highlights that 59% of Australian organizations have their business interrupted by a cyber breach every month.
 Cybercrime reports indicate that 43% of all cyber-crime targets small to medium businesses and that 80% of hacking-related data breaches involve weak or stolen passwords.

 This is no comfortable environment for small to medium businesses to operate in.
 Reports and statistics continually show that a small to medium business needs to have the right support in place, so they can have confidence that they can minimize and mitigate the risk of cyber-crime.
 This is where Computer Troubleshooters are well placed to provide this assistance and guidance to a small to medium business.
-Computer Troubleshooters have a range of proactive subscription-based plans that target the needs of Australia’s small to medium businesses.
+Computer Troubleshooters have a range of proactive subscription-based plans on network security that target the needs of Australia’s small to medium businesses.

 What’s the impact of a security breach?